 Upcoming Athletic Events

-7:00pm - Men's Basketball Game at Concordia Seminary
+7:00pm - Men's Soccer at Freed-Hardeman

 Head coach Ashley Eldridge leads the Eutectic women’s basketball team, beginning team practices in October.
 The schedule averages two to three games per week with the majority of travel on weekends and time off for holidays.
 The season runs through the KIAC Tournament at the end of February.